 It isn’t cost-effective for smaller businesses to employ a full-time auditor, so this work is generally outsourced to an audit company.

 Skills Required to Be an Auditor

 To be an auditor, you must have a strong sense of ethics.
 Part of your job is to identify problems and fraud.
 It’s easy to be swayed by conflicting responsibilities when you work as an internal auditor, but it is important to maintain a firm ethical framework.

 Problems and discrepancies must be reported in a timely fashion, even when they are likely to cause serious issues for individuals or the company.

-You must be a good communicator.
+You must be a good communicator to pursue a career in auditing.
 You may be required to deal with people at all levels of the business hierarchy, including directors and board members.
 Auditors need strong interpersonal skills to persuade personnel to hand over necessary documentation and access to information.

 You will also need strong numerical and analytical skills, particularly if you wish to work within finance and tax auditing.

 Auditors typically have a business and/or accounting background, with a degree in accounting, finance, or a business-related subject.
-To be an external auditor in the UK, you will need to be a chartered accountant with membership of ACCA, AIA, or ICAEW.
-In order to become a public-sector auditor, you will need to be a member of Chartered Institute of Public Finance and Accountancy (CIPFA).
+To be an external auditor in the UK, you will need to be a chartered accountant with a membership of ACCA, AIA, or ICAEW.
+To become a public-sector auditor, you will need to be a member of the Chartered Institute of Public Finance and Accountancy (CIPFA).

-If you wish to apply for a job as an internal auditor, you won’t need to be a chartered accountant, but some experience of accounting, finance and business will be a significant advantage.
+If you wish to apply for a career in auditing, you won’t need to be a chartered accountant, but some experience of accounting, finance, and business will be a significant advantage.
 Some companies advertise for trainee auditors, where you will receive on-the-job training.

 Increased legislation and statutory compliance has led to a greater need for internal and external auditors, so employment prospects are high, with excellent earnings potential.